camunda/connectors/bundle/README.md

 # Docker Compose

-The Connectors Bundle is also part of the Camunda Platform 8 [docker-compose resources](https://github.com/camunda/camunda-platform).
+The Connectors Bundle is also part of the Camunda [docker-compose resources](https://github.com/camunda/camunda-platform) Docker Compose release.

 # Secrets